lschneiderbauer/ricci/tests/testthat/_snaps/tensor.md

       arr %_% .(i, j, k)
     Condition
       Error in `arr %_% .(i, j, k)`:
       !
-The number of provided indices do not match the array dimensions. x 3 indices provided for a rank 2 tensor. i The number of indices needs to match the rank of argument `a`.
+The number of provided indices do not match the array rank x 3 indices provided for a rank 2 array i The number of indices needs to match the array rank of argument `a`.